lalopey/drl/2 - Continuous Control -DDPG/README.md

 to use the unity environment suited for your operating system.

-For the model with 20 agents, run To run the model for a single agent, run the [continuous_control_ddpg_reacher20.py](https://github.com/lalopey/drl/blob/master/2%20-%20Continuous%20Control%20-DDPG/continuous_control_ddpg_reacher20.py)
+For the model with 20 agents, run the [continuous_control_ddpg_reacher20.py](https://github.com/lalopey/drl/blob/master/2%20-%20Continuous%20Control%20-DDPG/continuous_control_ddpg_reacher20.py) file.

 A trained model for each environment can be found in the `trained_agents` directory.